About Peter Richardson

 At SF State Since:

-Peter Richardson coordinates the American Studies and California Studies programs at San Francisco State Univerity.
-He has written critically acclaimed books about the Grateful Dead, the iconic Bay Area rock band; Ramparts magazine, the legendary San Francisco muckraker; and Carey McWilliams, the prolific Los Angeles author who also edited The Nation magazine from 1955 to 1975.
-His work has appeared in the print or online editions of the New York Times, Mother Jones, the Los Angeles Times Book Review, San Francisco Chronicle, Los Angeles Review of Books, Truthdig, The American Conservative, and other outlets.
-A frequent book reviewer, he received the National Entertainment Journalism Award for Online Criticism in 2013.
+Peter Richardson has written critically acclaimed books about Hunter S. Thompson, the Grateful Dead, Ramparts magazine, and radical author and editor Carey McWilliams.
+His essays have appeared in The Nation, The New Republic, Los Angeles Times Book Review, San Francisco Chronicle, Los Angeles Review of Books, Literary Hub, California, Guernica, California History, and many other outlets.
+A busy book reviewer, he received the National Entertainment Journalism Award for Online Criticism in 2013.